rossattism/rossattism/README.md

 During my time living in Spain, I dedicated a year and a half to studying software development at <a href="https://www.42malaga.com/">42 Malaga</a>, exploring <i>Web Development</i> with <a href="https://www.samsung.com/es/tecnologiaconproposito/samsung-desarrolladoras/">Samsung Desarrolladoras</a> and <i>RPA Development</i> with <a href="https://spain.generation.org/">Generation Spain</a>.</i>

-I've also participated in many web and UX/UI courses with <a href="https://www.instagram.com/agenciadehabilidades/">Agencia de Habilidades</a>, and I'm committed to continuous learning and growth.
+I've also participated in many web and UX/UI design courses with <a href="https://www.instagram.com/agenciadehabilidades/">Agencia de Habilidades</a> in Buenos Aires.
+I'm fully committed to continuous learning and growth.

 <hr>